 We need to consider 2 coordinate systems: The aircraft's, and the earth's.
 For the purpose of this article, we'll define the X axis as left and right, Y as forward and aft, and Z as up and down, for both systems.
 This is arbitrary, but you may find it intuitive.
 The important part is consistency.
 The IMU measures angular rates and accelerations in the aircraft's coordinate system.
 Attitude and heading are in relation to the earth's system.

-Gyroscopes can be used to estimate attitude (in conjunction with a known starting attitude) for short duration, but their errors add up quickly.
+Drift arises because the measurements will have errors.
+Each individual error will be small, but each update accumulates error: gyroscope-determined attitudes with recently-updated references accurate; ones with a longer time since a reference update are not.
+Gyroscopes can be used to estimate attitude (in conjunction with a known starting attitude) for short durations, but their errors add up quickly.

 Given we're using earth's gravity as our reference for attitude, it makes sense to use acceleration to determine attitude.
 If your aircraft (more specifically, it's IMU) is stationary (or in steady flight) and level, we expect to read 0 acceleration on the x and y axes, and 9.8m/s² (1G) acceleration upwards.
 (This is the approximate acceleration due to gravity at the earth's surface) This reading is because in order to not be falling at this acceleration, the aircraft must resist it with an equal and opposite acceleration.
 Again, subtle.
 If the aircraft were in free-fall, eg dropping like a rock (You had a very bad flight), or has achieved orbit (You had a very good flight!), your accelerator would read near 0 on all axes.